-- 37.1 During a race, drivers leaving the pit lane may only do so when the light or flag at the end of the pit lane is green and on their own responsibility.
+- During a race, drivers leaving the pit lane may only do so when the light or flag at the end of the pit lane is green and on their own responsibility.
 A marshal with a blue flag and/or a flashing blue light, will also warn the driver if cars are approaching on the track. - 37.2 There will be two or three races of no more than 30 minutes duration at each Event.
 The race duration will be specified in the Event schedule or Supplemental Regulations of each Event.
-Race time begins at Race Start as defined in Articles 36.4 and 38.14 and ends when the end of race signal, generally the checkered flag, is given to the leader of the race at the finish line as close to the allotted time as possible in accordance with Article 5.4.
+Race time begins at Race Start as defined in Articles 36.4 and 38.14 and ends as defined in Article 41.1.